Cheryl Hall: Biography

-One of her first television appearances was in 1971 when she played Eileen, a clippie in the On the Buses episode "The Epidemic."
+One of her first television appearances was in 1971 when she played Eileen, a clippie, in the On the Buses episode "The Epidemic".

 Hall has also appeared in Dear Mother...Love Albert playing Rodney Bewes' screen girlfriend.
-She appeared in the Doctor Who story Carnival of Monsters (1973).
-Previously, Hall had been in the final three actresses who were shortlisted for the part of the Doctor's companion Jo Grant, the other shortlisted actresses being Katy Manning and Jenny McCracken.
-Manning won the part, but producer Barry Letts remembered Hall and McCracken and cast them both in Carnival of Monsters, which Letts also directed.
+She appeared in the Doctor Who story Carnival of Monsters (1973) as Shirna.
+Two years previously, Hall had been in the final shortlist of three actresses for the part of the Doctor's companion Jo Grant, alongside eventual winner Katy Manning and Gabrielle Drake, with Jenny McCracken fourth in the list.
+Producer Barry Letts remembered Hall and McCracken and cast them both in Carnival of Monsters, which Letts also directed.
 Hall also played Linda, Sid Abbott's secretary in Bless This House starring Sid James.
-Hall starred in an episode of Sykes (1972) and also played an inmate in one episode of Within These Walls (1974) and was David Jason's love interest in the ITV sitcom Lucky Feller (1976).
-She was Robert Lindsay's girlfriend in the show Citizen Smith (1977).
+Hall appeared in an episode of Sykes (1972) and also played an inmate in one episode of Within These Walls (1974) and was David Jason's love interest in the ITV sitcom Lucky Feller (1976).
+She was girlfriend of her then real-life husband Robert Lindsay in the show Citizen Smith (1977).
 She also had a small role in EastEnders.
 Film appearances included the Avarice segment of The Magnificent Seven Deadly Sins and the all-star pop comedy Three for All (1975).

-Hall was the unsuccessful Labour Party parliamentary candidate for Canterbury at the 1997 general election.
+Hall was the Labour Party parliamentary candidate for Canterbury at the 1997 general election.
 She also served as a member of Kent County Council, holding the position of Leader of the Labour group for a period.

 Personal life

 Hall was in a relationship with Robin Askwith from 1970 to 1973.
-She married actor Robert Lindsay in 1974 but they divorced in 1980.
+From 1974 to 1980, she was married to actor Robert Lindsay.